 When multiple notes are held down at the same time the pitch of oscillator 3 can be set in a number of different ways.
-There are the following 7 note track options:
+There are the following 9 note track options:

-- LST LAST pitch set to the last note on. - 1 1ST pitch set to the 1st or earliest note on. - 2ND pitch set to the 2nd note on 2 - 3 3RD pitch set to the 3rd note on. - ΗΙ HIGHEST pitch set to the highest note on. - MED MIDDLE pitch set to the middle note on.
-(If fewer than 3 notes are on then pitch is set to the highest note on). - LOW LOWEST pitch set to the lowest note on.
+- LST LAST pitch set to the last note on. - 1ST pitch set to the 1st or earliest note on. - 2ND pitch set to the 2nd note on 2 - 3RD pitch set to the 3rd note on. - ΗΙ HIGHEST pitch set to the highest note on. - MED MIDDLE pitch set to the middle note on.
+(If fewer than 3 notes are on then pitch is set to the highest note on). - LOW LOWEST pitch set to the lowest note on. - INF INFRASONIC pitch set to below audible frequency with auto note-tracking disabled. - ULT ULTRASONIC pitch set to above audible frequency with auto note-tracking disabled.

-Additionally, the behaviour of the pitch tracking on noteoff events is determined by a global patch setting

-TRACK NOTE-OFF for all oscillators.
+Additionally, the behaviour of the pitch tracking on noteoff events is determined by a global patch setting TRACK NOTE-OFF for all oscillators.
 See section 17.1 for more details.
 In some modes, with this feature turned on, the pitch will change to track the remaining notes pressed as others are released.